malakx/TryHackMe/AttackerKB/README.md

 export IP=10.10.235.213
 ```
 ### Task 1 is just an intro, let's head on to Task 2.
-I shoul warn You here that this writeup contains answers to questions (except Source room).
+I should warn You here that this writeup contains answers to questions (except Source room).
 If You're looking for nudges go find another writeup.
 Consider Yourself warned!
 ### Task 2:

 First we need to deploy the machine by clicking the 'Deploy' button.